seiji-shimizu/J-ClinicalBench-release/README.md

 - Output:
   - DS setting: concise summary (`summary` column of `data/benchmarks/CLG/HS_DS/data_summary.csv`)
   - PN setting: concise summary (`summary` field of `data/benchmarks/CLG/HS_PN/data.json`)

+* Creation of additional DS and PN corpora is in progress and the dataset is soon to be updated

 #### 5. Incident Report Summarization ⋆